abrookins/TextSwitcher/README.md

 ## Current problems
 * No tests
 * If instead of choosing a window, you hit Escape to close TextSwitcher, the window you were on before is not refocused
-* Should pressing the keyboard shortcut to launch the app while it is already on screen return you to the window you were on when you opened the app?
+* Pressing the keyboard shortcut to launch the app while it is already on screen should return you to the window you were on when you opened the app
+* After searching for text, then opening a matching application, then returning to TS, the search text is still in the search box
+* The window should grow and shrink to match the size of the TableView
 * Runs as a menu bar app, but you can't quit it or view preferences
 * Ideally it would show separate lists of applications, one for each open space, not just the current one